 A Vallonia man was arrested after a state trooper found him passed out behind the wheel of a vehicle and traveling with his young child.

-Derek W. Ribelin, 34, faces Level 6 felony charges of operating a vehicle while intoxicated impairment with a passenger younger than 18, neglect of a dependent and possession of marijuana along with misdemeanor charges of operating a vehicle while intoxicated and possession of a handgun without a permit.
+Derek W. Ribelin, 34, faces Level 6 felony charges of operating while intoxicated impairment with a passenger younger than 18, neglect of a dependent and possession of marijuana along with misdemeanor charges of operating while intoxicated and possession of a handgun without a permit.

 According to a news release from Indiana State Police Sgt.
 Cary Huls, public information officer for the Sellersburg Post, Sgt.
 Tracy Spencer was patrolling nortbound Interstate 65 near Scottsburg around 9:50 p.m.
 Wednesday when he observed a vehicle stopped along the right side of the roadway with its flashers on.